Aaron’s Vegan Banana Bread2012-08-05

 When my friend Aaron moved to Seattle, WA a few years back, we kept in touch through snail mail.
 He typed up his grandmother’s banana bread recipe on his typewriter, mailed it to me and I’ve made it about 100 times since.
 I usually make it with Ener G egg replacer, but since we try not to use specialty products on our blog, I tried replacing with it with apple sauce and it turned out just fine.

 It’s seriously the best!
-It’s fun to make it with kids, you can’t tell it’s vegan, and best of all – I got my banana hating boyfriend to eat half a loaf!
+It’s fun to make it with kids and you can’t tell it’s vegan.
 I hope you enjoy it as much as I do and many thanks to Aaron and his grandma for sharing this recipe.

 - 1/3 cup non-dairy margarine